 Christmas and Holiday Lights

-If your lights still work, donate them to Goodwill or Salvation Army.
-If you have broken lights, send them to HolidayLEDs.com or Christmas Light Source for recycling and a coupon for new lights.
+Working lights can be donated to Goodwill or Salvation Army.
+Broken/dead strands can be taken to Alpha Ridge Landfill and recycled with electronics (DO NOT put in your curbside recycling).
+Or, send them to HolidayLEDs.com or Christmas Light Source and receive a coupon for new lights.

 (Artificial) Christmas Trees

 Drop-off undecorated trees at Alpha Ridge Landfill (2350 Marriottsville Rd), Monday-Saturday, 8am to 4pm.

 At this time, Waste Management is unable to recycle plastic clamshells due to the way they are manufactured.
 While we wait for technology and markets, avoid purchasing items in clamshells and consider these reuse ideas to keep those clamshells out of the trash.

 Caring Cleats collects used soccer cleats and redistributes them to the Tarahumara Indian community in Chihuahua, Mexico.
 Email Kennedy Citro at firstname.lastname@example.org, or call 443-433-2386.